ThunderSmoker/Python-node-Script/README.md

 ## Project Structure

-After running `nodejs_setup`, your project directory will have the following structure:
+After running `node-thunder`, your project directory will have the following structure:

 models/
 routes/